Frequently Asked Questions

 A little further elaboration - A mural that is well thought out and executed should be given a respectable amount of time to be enjoyed by the community.
 It's not a bad idea to date your work.
 Some things will last for days, and some for months.

-DON'T SCRAWL OVER MURALS - Taking 5 seconds to write your name over the top of a mural that took someone all day to create does two things - 1.
-It destroys the effort of the artist, and the goal of what we are trying to achieve in Art Alley; 2.
-It makes you look stupid.
+DON'T SCRAWL OVER MURALS - Taking 5 seconds to write your name over the top of a mural that took someone all day to create does two things.
+It destroys both the effort of the artist, and the goal of what we are trying to achieve in Art Alley.

 Q. Can you paint anything you want?